 The kernel cakes from Haut-Sassandra and Gontougo had the highest concentrations of Mg and Ca, potentially enhancing mineral availability in cattle nutrition.
 Iron levels were consistently stable throughout areas (2.05 - 2.5 mg/100 g), indicating that these cakes may aid in the prevention of anaemia in animals.
 The lack of detectable Zn and Cl signifies that additional mineral sources are required to provide a balanced nutritional profile.

-Implications for livestock feeding:The incorporation of R. Incorporating heudelotii kernel cakes into animal diets has substantial opportunities for livestock advancement in Côte d'Ivoire.
+Implications for livestock feeding:The incorporation of R. heudelotii kernel cakes into animal diets has substantial opportunities for livestock advancement in Côte d'Ivoire.
 Ruminants are well suited as nitrogenous supplements because to their high protein and fibre content, provided that energy-dense diets be adequately incorporated.
 For chicken, despite sufficient protein and energy levels, enzymatic treatments are necessary to mitigate the impacts of phytates and tannins.
-By partially replacing imported protein meals, R. Heudelotii kernel cakes may diminish economic reliance on external markets, augment the valorisation of local resources, and generate additional value inside production chains.
+By partially replacing imported protein meals, R. heudelotii kernel cakes may diminish economic reliance on external markets, augment the valorisation of local resources, and generate additional value inside production chains.
 This strategy would enhance the competitiveness of the cattle sector and bolster national food security, while fostering sustainable production methods resilient to international market volatility.

 4. Conclusion

-This study indicated that defatted flours derived from R. Heudelotii kernel cakes are abundant in proteins, fibres, and vital minerals including magnesium, calcium, and iron, rendering them significant resources for cattle nutrition in Côte d'Ivoire.
+This study indicated that defatted flours derived from R. heudelotii kernel cakes are abundant in proteins, fibres, and vital minerals including magnesium, calcium, and iron, rendering them significant resources for cattle nutrition in Côte d'Ivoire.
 Notwithstanding geographical disparities, their nutritional capacity surpasses the needs of both ruminants and poultry, underscoring their significance as strategic substitutes for imported soybean meal.
 Nonetheless, elevated concentrations of antinutritional substances such as polyphenols, tannins, phytates, and oxalates pose considerable limitations to their direct application, especially in monogastric nutrition.
 Processing techniques, including heat treatments, microbial fermentation, and enzymatic supplementation, are crucial for enhancing digestibility and nutritional availability.
-The enhancement of R. Heudelotii kernel flours may decrease feed expenses, improve protein independence, and bolster the sustainability and competitiveness of animal production systems in Côte d'Ivoire.
+The enhancement of R. heudelotii kernel flours may decrease feed expenses, improve protein independence, and bolster the sustainability and competitiveness of animal production systems in Côte d'Ivoire.
 Subsequent investigations should concentrate on enhancing detoxifying methods and doing in vivo experiments to confirm their safety and efficacy in animal nutrition.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)